 Making sure that you file the proper entity structure for your business is very important.
-Whether it is an LLC or a corporation, the experts at DoMyLLC are here to help by providing up-to-date information in order to assist you in forming the proper entity for the business.
+Whether it is to form an LLC or a corporation, the experts at DoMyLLC are here to help by providing up-to-date information in order to assist you in forming the proper entity for the business.
 Let’s take a look at some key differences between both structures.

 Owners of an LLC are called members while the owners of a corporation are shareholders.
 Ownership in an LLC is broken into percentages between its members while a corporation is divided into shares of stock.
 Here is a simple breakdown of what ownership looks like for both structures.
 If a corporation is authorized to sell 1000 shares of stock and three partners each buy 100 shares, then each owns 33% of the company.
 The company will have 700 shares of stock left over that can be sold if the business so chooses.
 An example of ownership between members within a LLC would be, one member gives $60,000 and the other gives $40,000.
 The person that gave $60,000 owns 60% and the person that gave $40,000 owns 40%.

 In order to understand the differences between the two entity types, it is important to understand the structure they both have.

 |Shareholders – Owners|

 |Managers – Appointed by members to run the business|

 In a corporation the business is owned by the shareholders, overseen and managed by the directors and the day to day operation is conducted by the officers.
 In smaller corporations, it is not uncommon for an individual to be a shareholder, director and officer.
 Shareholders of a corporation own the business based on the amount of stock they have purchased.
 When you form an LLC, the company can be managed by the members or the members can appoint a manager(s) to run the day to day activities of the business.
 Members own the business based on their capital contribution to the business.